Best Vegas Buffets in 2026: Worth the Splurge (or Not)?

 Bacchanal remains the most famous buffet in Las Vegas, and honestly, it deserves part of the hype.

-After its 2024 menu refresh, the seafood section is back on top — think snow crab, lobster claws, and oysters shucked on demand.
+After its 2024 menu refresh, the seafood section is back on top — think snow crab, king crab, lobster claws, sushi, and oysters shucked on demand.
 The dim sum bar and dessert station are world-class, and the ambiance feels more like fine dining than “buffet.”

-Prices have also climbed, averaging $90–$100 per person for weekend dinners.
+Prices have also climbed, ranging from $65 to over $100 per adult for weekend dinners.

 When it’s worth it: